hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 ## Nomad Clients

-Nomad clients are organized in datacenters and need to be made aware of the Nomad Servers to communicate with.
-If Consul is present, Nomad will automatically self-bootstrap, otherwise they will need to be provided with a static list of [`servers`](https://www.nomadproject.io/docs/agent/config.html#servers) to find the list of Nomad Servers.
+Nomad clients are organized in datacenters and need to be made aware of the Nomad servers to communicate with.
+If Consul is present, Nomad will automatically self-bootstrap, otherwise they will need to be provided with a static list of [`servers`](https://www.nomadproject.io/docs/agent/config.html#servers) to find the list of Nomad servers.

 Operators can either place the addresses of the Nomad servers in the client configuration or point Nomad client to the Nomad server service in Consul.
 Once